 Then this job needs to be coded in a task container and be activated when needed.

-Kubernetes, among many other things, ensure all application coding and its data is stored in a secure container which you can call upon their service whenever needed.
+Kubernetes, among many other things, ensures all application coding and its data is stored in a secure container which you can call upon their service whenever needed.

 How Is Amazon Kubernetes Service The Most Reliable?